 In case of a defect, the consumer is entitled to choose among the rights provided alternatively under the Article 11 of the LCP, which are: (1) the right to ask for free repair; (2) the right to ask for the replacement of the good with a defect-free one; (3) the right to terminate the contract; and (4) the right to demand a discount from the sale price in proportion to the defect.
-The plaintiff-consumer can also ask to be compensated both for material and immaterial damages.
+The plaintiff-consumer can also ask to be compensated both for the material and immaterial damages if the required conditions set forth by the COO are met.